Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Manage Your Expectations

-In the treatment of androgenic alopecia, finasteride doesn’t reduce DHT by 100 percent — hair loss is slowed, but it won’t necessarily stop completely.
+Furthermore, finasteride used for the treatment of androgenic alopecia doesn’t reduce DHT by 100 percent.
+Your hair loss can be slowed, but it won’t necessarily stop completely.

 So if you have advanced hair loss — obvious thinning across the entire scalp or a bald spot, for example — it’s unlikely finasteride will restore all your hair.

-Many men with hair loss experience regrowth after they start using finasteride, but it’s not a guarantee.
-In a 10-year study of 523 Japanese men, 91 percent experienced improvements in hair growth while using finasteride.
+Many men with hair loss experience regrowth after using finasteride, but it’s not guaranteed.
+In a 10-year study of 523 Japanese men, 91 percent experienced improvements in hair growth while using 1mg finasteride daily.

 Be Patient